Here are some of the first pictures taken of Doncaster Sheffield Airport 17 years ago

 In 2016, the airport’s name was changed from Robin Hood Airport Doncaster Sheffield to Doncaster Sheffield Airport (DSA).
 In June 2022, Wizz Air announced that it would terminate the majority of its flights from the airport as the airport operators were ‘unable to guarantee the terms of its commercial agreement.

-On September 26, it was announced that the airport would be closing; the last outbound flight took off at 10.55am on Saturday, October 29 for Katowice in Poland and the last arrival, from Hurghada in Egypt, is due to touch down at 9.15pm on Friday, November 4 with the terminal officially closing to passengers at 7am on Saturday, November 5.
+On September 26, it was announced that the airport would be closing; the last outbound flight took off at 10.55am on Saturday, October 29 for Katowice in Poland and the last arrival, from Hurghada in Egypt, landed at 9.15pm on Friday, November 4 with the terminal officially closing to passengers at 7am on Saturday, November 5.
 So let’s take a look at Doncaster Sheffield Airport’s first day.